XuJ1E/MFER/README.md

 ## 1、Preparation
 - Download the dataset [MS-Celeb](https://service.tib.eu/ldmservice/dataset/ms-celeb-1m) for `Self-Supervised Training`.
-- NOTE: the pre-trained weight of ConvNext will release soon.
 - Download [RAF-DB](http://www.whdeng.cn/raf/model1.html) dataset and extract the `raf-basic` dir to `./datasets`.
 - Download [AffectNet](http://mohammadmahoor.com/affectnet/) dadtaset and extract the `AffectNet` dir to `./datasets`.
 - Then `preprocess` the datasets as follow: